yasha-user/proj67-shopping-cart/README.md

 # Shopping cart

-this repo is made by learning from youtube tutorial with link https://www.youtube.com/watch?v=cT_ZYrS3tKc.
+this repo is made while learning from youtube tutorial with link https://www.youtube.com/watch?v=cT_ZYrS3tKc.

 # how to use